Building RAG with Pinecone: pipelines, hybrid search, and case studies

 """

-alpha=1.0: dense only
+alpha=1.0: only dense

-alpha=0.0: sparse (BM25) only
+alpha=0.0: only sparse (BM25)

-alpha=0.5: equal weight to both
+alpha=0.5: equal weight

 """